ACADEMY OF FINANCE (NAF)

 NAF solves some of the biggest challenges facing education and the economy by brining education, business and community leaders together to transform the high school experience.
 Students enrolled in NAF academies will earn 11-17% more than their non-academy peers 8 years after high-school graduation.
 (2008 MDRC)

 NAF academies are small learning communities within larger schools.
-As of 2015, there are nearly 700 academies serving 82,000 students throughout the United States.
-Lancaster’s Academy of Finance leads the nation as a distinguished academy (top 2%) due to our superior work-based-learning program, rigorous curriculum and highly engaged local business community.
+As of 2017, there are nearly 700 academies serving 100,000 students throughout the United States.
+Lancaster’s Academy of Finance leads the nation as a distinguished academy (top 2% every year since 2011) due to our superior work-based-learning program, rigorous curriculum and highly engaged local business community.

 LHS AOF students earn NAFTrack Certification which is recognized by several of America’s top companies.
-These companies in-turn provide a promise to give special consideration to college students and eventual job seekers who, as high school graduates, earned the NAFTrack Certification.
-As of 2015 companies include: American Express, Verizon, Cisco, HP, Juniper Networks, AT&T, Travelers, KPMG, Promontory, JPMorgan Chase, EMC2, Skadden, and Xerox.
+These companies in-turn promise to give special consideration NAFTrack certified students guaranteed interviews, faster advancement through the interview process, potential for higher starting salaries and paid high-school and college internship opportunities.
+As of 2017 NAFTrack companies include: American Express, Verizon, Capital One, Cisco, Hewlett Packard Enterprise, Juniper Networks, AT&T, Travelers, KPMG, Moody’s, Promontory, JPMorgan Chase, SAP, Skadden, and Xerox.

 Major Benefits of a NAF academy and the Academy of Finance: